ReadyTalk/turnrest/README.md

 This is a JavaScript client for doing requests against a TurnRest server.
 A description of what this is and the basics of how it works can be found at:

-This client makes a request to a TurnRest server and retrives a JSON object with credentials and locations of services.
+This client makes a request to a TurnRest server and retrieves a JSON object with credentials and locations of services.
 This request is cached until the TTL of the response is getting ready to expire.

 ### Implementation